jviereck/vedit/Readme.md

 There are not many features yet.
 Here is what is possible:

-- open a file: double click somewhere on the editor area and enter the file path you want to open in the input box.
-This opens a new editor panel
+- open a file: double click somewhere on the editor area to search for files from the root of the current state file directory
-- the editor panel can be moved by dragging the editor's gutter
+- the editor panel can be moved by dragging the editor's gutter or pressing the Cmd key while moving the mouse
-- the editor panel can be resized on the right and bottom edge
+- the editor panel can be resized on the right and bottom edge or by pressing the Cmd and Shift key while moving the mouse
-- there is a project wide search (well, actually there is something that executes a command on your command line and shows you the result... see more below)
+- there is a project wide search

 Notes showing what might come next are availabe in the [notes.txt](notes.txt) file.